Dr Neil Wilson

 We regularly demonstrate the microscopy facilities to school children, and I have prepared lectures on nanotechnology suitable for presenting at schools or to the general public.
 If you would like more information please contact me.
 I also have an interest in the Art of Science - the intrinsic beauty of the physical world expressed through visual representations.
 Nanostructures in particular can have startling and surprising elegance in form.
 These 'art' works can also spark the imagination and help in the engagement with science.
 I will add some examples from my own work (click here), along with explanations of how they can be used to express important scientific concepts.
 In 2010 I helped organise the Snapshots of Science, see the website for more information.

-A list of my publications can be found here.
+Our group publication page is usually up to date.
+I am listed on Google Scholar, and on ORCiD.
 If you have access to Web of Science then you can find my publications as listed there by selecting my name on the departmental publications page.
-Our group publication page is usually up to date.

 Dr Neil Wilson